 The Guidelines were developed within the framework of the EU project "Support to the implementation of the EU-Ukraine Association Agreement" (hereinafter — "Association4U"), which is implemented by a consortium led by GFA Consulting Group, in cooperation with the EU/UNDP project "Rada for Europe: capacity building in support of the Verkhovna Rada of Ukraine" and with the consulting support of the Government Office for Coordination of European and Euro-Atlantic Integration of the Cabinet Of Ministers of Ukraine.

-The Guidelines (download version in Ukrainian) were developed with the financial support of the European Union.
+The Guidelines (download version in English) were developed with the financial support of the European Union.